Harssh A. Singh

-Harssh A. Singh is an Indian actor, singer, theatre personality and voice over artist.
+Harssh Singh, also known as Harssh A. Singh is an Indian actor, singer, theatre personality and voice over artist.
 He was a Radio Jockey with Radio Mirchi (Mumbai), 98.3 fm, and was the winner of their first ever "RJ Hunt".
 He is known for his performance in Thappad (2020), Kabir Singh (2019), Raman Raghav 2.0 (2016) and in the Amazon Prime Video original series Bandish Bandits (2020) Directed by Anand Tiwari.

 In April 2021, he joined the cast of Sony Entertainment Television show Kyun Utthe Dil Chhod Aaye (2021).

 Early life and career

 Harssh was born on 23 September 1970, in Ludhiana, Punjab.
 He finished his schooling at the Sacred Heart Convent.
 He moved to Mumbai to be an actor and a singer, and during a chance audition bagged the post of Radio Jockey on Radio Mirchi.

 He pursued theatre alongside, and has worked with personalities such as Alyque padamsee, Jehan Manekshaw, Quasar Padamsee and Vikram Kapadia.

 He has worked in several films, including Bajrangi Bhaijaan with Kabir Khan, Brothers with Karan Malhotra and Raman Raghav 2.0 with Anurag Kashyap, as well as Kabir Singh with Sandeep Vanga.